NickCraver/nickcraver.github.com/blog/_posts/2017-05-22-https-on-stack-overflow.markdown

 Almost all of the above has been just the infrastructure work.
 This is generally done by a team of [several other Site Reliability Engineers at Stack Overflow](http://stackoverflow.com/company/team#Engineering) and I getting things situated.
 There's also so much more that needed doing inside the applications themselves.
 It's a long list.
-I'd grab some coffee and a snickers.
+I'd grab some coffee and a Snickers.

 One important thing to note here is that [the architecture of Stack Overflow & Stack Exchange]({% post_url blog/2016-02-17-stack-overflow-the-architecture-2016-edition %}) Q&A sites is [multi-tenant](https://en.wikipedia.org/wiki/Multitenancy).
 This means that if you hit `stackoverflow.com` or `superuser.com` or `bicycles.stackexchange.com`, you're hitting the *exact* same thing.